asokero/rocking-giraffe/README.md

 ## About the project

-This repository features documentation from my first woodworking project the Rocking Giraffe.
-Featured here are rough blueprints, some photos and other info.
+This repository features documentation, blueprints and photos from my first woodworking project the Rocking Giraffe.

 <img src="https://github.com/asokero/rocking-giraffe/raw/master/img/rocking-giraffe-final.jpg" width="400">

 The project was started the day my daughter was born in 2017, and finished for her first bithday one year later.
-It was inspired by a photo of a rocking giraffe I found from Pinterest.
+It was inspired by a photo of a rocking giraffe I found from [Pinterest](https://fi.pinterest.com/pin/822329213184811040/), but the design and plans here are entirely created by me.

-At this point the repository has the basic plans, drawn in svg-format with Inkscape - an open source vector drawing application.
-This svg plan is the one and only I used to make my giraffe, so it is not a perfect and the most accurate drawing.
-But it works as a guideline for creating your own "rocker" and leaves you a fair bit of room for your own creativity.
-Also some "process photos" are available for reference.
+At this point the repository has the basic plans, drawn in SVG format with [Inkscape](https://inkscape.org/) - an open source vector drawing application.
+This SVG file worked as a fairly accurate guideline and plan for creating my own "rocker" and it could work as the same for you.
+Still it leaves you a fair bit of room for your own creativity, especially for the actual process.
+Still also some "process photos" are available for reference and more could be added later.

 If you find this info useful or your own project is inspired by this, please let me know :)

 [twitter.com/asokero](https://twitter.com/asokero)